samdc137/diary/FAQs.md

 ---

-## Do I have to sign up or register before using Easy Diary?
+## Do I have to sign up or register before using Secret Diary?

-- Easy Diary doesn't require any registrations or sign up processes before users can make use of it.
+- Secret Diary doesn't require any registrations or sign up processes before users can make use of it.
 Download, and start writing, or recording whatever you wish of your daily activities.

 ---

-## Easy Diary comes preloaded with diary entries, why?
+## Secret Diary comes preloaded with diary entries, why?

 - Yes, the app comes with preloaded entries.
 This is so that you can get the feel that how your own entries would look like on the app.